aws-tf/terraform-provider-aws-parallelcluster/DEVELOPMENT.md

 ## Developing the Provider

 `./internal/provider/openapi` contains a generated ParallelCluster go client.
-It should be regenerated with new releases of ParallelCluster.
+It should be regenerated when a new release of ParallelCluster introduces changes to the OpenAPI spec file.
 It can be generated with:

 ```shell
 openapi-generator-cli generate -g go -i path-to-openapi-pcluster-spec -o internal/provider/openapi -p 'structPrefix=true,withAWSV4Signature=true,enumClassPrefix=true'
 ```

-The pcluster spec file can be retrieved from https://github.com/aws/aws-ParallelCluster/tree/develop/api/spec/openapi.
+The pcluster spec file can be retrieved from https://github.com/aws/aws-parallelcluster/tree/develop/api/spec/openapi.

 See https://openapi-generator.tech/docs/installation/ for openapi generator installation instructions.